damionx7/Zettel-Notes-Documentation/docs/note/editor/zettelkasten.md

 To create folder links, enter the absolute or relative folder path and add '/' at the end of link eg. `[sub-folder](/sub-folder/)`.
 Clicking on this link will open the `sub-folder` folder.

+Notes can also be linked using their `id`.
+The `id` is derived from the filename or the `id` property in the YAML frontmatter.
+You can configure the `id` detection pattern (regex) in the repository settings.

 ### Tags

 - Tags are denoted by `#tag` or specifying tag in yaml